top of page

 COVID-19 patient Sanguan Thaveeratdamrong, 82, who also suffers from Alzheimer's disease, is secured onto a stretcher by healthcare workers after the Zendai volunteer group managed to secure a hospital bed.
 Her daughter Boonnoi Madra, 59, who was also infected with COVID-19 and has diabetes, inhales from an oxygen tank while leaning on the pillar at the family house in Bangkok.
 Sanguan later died while being hospitalized.

 Workers wait to get tested for COVID-19 by volunteers from the Bundit Asa organization at a labor camp on the outskirts of Bangkok.
 During the third wave of the pandemic, slum communities and labor camps around Bangkok were heavily affected due to overcrowded conditions and limited or cost-prohibitive access to tests.

 Mannequins—in lieu of customers—fill seats at dining tables inside a restaurant in Patong Beach, a pre-COVID prime nightlife spot on the island of Phuket in southern Thailand.
 Although the island has reopened to foreign visitors, the number of tourists remains small.

 People are monitored for side effects after receiving the vaccine shot at the Jiranakorn Stadium in Hat Yai, Thailand.
 Businesses in this commercial hub and shopping destination in the south of Thailand have been severely impacted by the pandemic.

 Thailand is now at more than 2.1 million COVID-19 cases and 21,000 deaths during the 3rd wave of the outbreak where the Delta variant wrecks havoc in the capital.
 Those in need rely on volunteers to fill voids in the response efforts.

-Read at National Geographic Online
+Read on National Geographic

 bottom of page